-Prior to attending a celebration, please remind your child of the importance of listening quietly and respectfully to the program.
-This includes behaving respectfully and politely and not using smartphones or other devices during the speeches.
+Before attending a celebration, please remind your child of the importance of listening quietly and respectfully to the program.
+This includes behaving respectfully and politely and not using smartphones or other devices during \the speeches.
 Our children emulate the adults around them.

 When attending a simcha, please be mindful to behave in the same way we expect of our children.
-Likewise, when planning your simcha, please try to plan a program which will be enjoyable and meaningful for all of your guests.
+Likewise, when planning your simcha, please try to design a program that will be enjoyable and meaningful for all of your guests.
 Please be mindful of appropriate content and length of the speeches.
 We teach our students the importance of Derech Eretz and good Midot but these values should be reinforced at home and prior to attending a celebration.